aklivity/zilla-docs/src/README.md

 Inside Zilla, every protocol, whether it is TCP, TLS, HTTP, Kafka, gRPC, etc., is treated as a stream, so mediating between protocols simplifies to mapping protocol-specific metadata.

+### Protobuf, Avro, and JSON Schema payloads

+Zilla supports payload schema specifications for message validation and translation.

-### Protobuf, Avro, OpenAPI, and AsyncAPI Support
+### OpenAPI and AsyncAPI Support

-Zilla supports different API and schema specifications for message validation and API creation.
+Zilla supports different API schema specifications for message validation and API creation.

 ### API Registry and Schema Registry Integrations